flux-framework/rfc/spec_2.rst

 -  The SPDX license shorthand is RECOMMENDED [#f2]_.

--  New contributors MAY add themselves to the project’s AUTHORS file, using the pull request process described in RFC 1.

 .. [#f1] `The Free-Libre / Open Source Software (FLOSS) License Slide <https://dwheeler.com/essays/floss-license-slide.html>`__, David A. Wheeler.

 .. [#f2] `The Software Package Data Exchange (SPDX) <https://spdx.org/>`__.